dgomes/pico_w_water_meter/README.md

 # Water Meter Sensor

+Monitor your water usage through a energy effient IoT device attached to your water provider meter (which happens to have a metal "butterfly wheel) like the JANZ JT200:

 ![Water Meter](media/jt200.png "Water Meter")

 This project enables you to monitor the water usage of your house hold water usage through the use of a DIY water meter sensor built using: